kushaldas/pym/docs/modules.rst

 Here we used something new, when the module name is *__main__*, then only ask for a user input and then download the given URL.
 This also prevents the same when some other Python code imports this file as a Python module.

+To learn more about requests module, go to their `wonderful documentation <http://docs.python-requests.org>`_.